ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 ### `composedb model:controller`

-load the model stream with a given ID and display its controller DID
+Load the model stream with a given ID and display its controller DID (identifier for the [Ceramic Account](../../../docs/guides/concepts-overview#accounts) that owns the model)

 ```
 USAGE